mayflower/cushymoco/mobile-app/README.md

 License Shop Connector
 ----------------------

-The shop connector code is subject to the GPL-3 for compatibility with Oxid eShop CE
+The shop connector code is subject to the GPL-3 for compatibility with OXID eShop Community Edition (see shop-connector/LICENSE.txt)
-(see shop-connector/LICENSE.txt)

 License Icons